codemonauts/craft3-sites-field/README.md

 {% endfor %}
 ```

-> Note: `siteIds` is the field name defined for this fieldtype and returns an array of site ID's which you can use the twig [in](https://twig.symfony.com/doc/2.x/templates.html#containment-operator) operator.
+> Note: `siteIds` returns an array of site ID's which you can use the twig [in](https://twig.symfony.com/doc/2.x/templates.html#containment-operator) operator.